 Do small cavities need to be filled?

 Yes.
 Generally, a dentist will recommend filling a small cavity before it becomes a larger problem.
-Sometimes, (in rare cases) a cavity is too small to spend time filling it so a dentist will monitor it and wait two to three dental visits before recommending a filling.
+Sometimes, (in rare cases) a cavity is too small to spend time filling it so a dentist will monitor it and wait for two to three dental visits before recommending a filling.
 If you feel sensitivity in your tooth from a “small” cavity, it means that the cavity is actually not that small and should be filled.

 Schedule A Dental Exam Today